 - See AB-60 Required Eligibility Documents above.

-- Submit a completed Driver License or Identification Card Application (Form DL 44), only available at the DMV office.
+- Submit a completed Driver License or Identification Card Application.

 - If you are under 18 years old, provide proof of completion of a CA driver's education program.

 - Pass the following tests: